 a) Expiry of the timer T5012.

 The network shall, on the first expiry of the timer T5012, retransmit the USER PLANE CONNECTION ESTABLISHMENT COMMAND message and shall reset and start timer T5012.
-This retransmission is repeated up to four times, i.e. on the fifth expiry of timer T5012, the LMF shall abort the procedure.
+This retransmission is repeated up to four times, i.e., on the fifth expiry of timer T5012, the LMF shall abort the procedure.

 b) Lower layer failure before the USER PLANE CONNECTION ESTABLISHMENT COMPLETE or USER PLANE CONNECTION ESTABLISHMENT COMMAND REJECT message is received.

-The network shall abort the user plane connection information provisioning procedure.
+The network shall abort the network initiated user plane connection establishment procedure.

 6.2.1.1.7 Abnormal cases in the UE